eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### External Macro Libraries and COPY Members
 The HLASM Language Support extension looks for locally stored members when a macro call or COPY instruction is evaluated.
 The paths of these members are specified in two configuration files in the `.hlasmplugin` folder of the currently open workspace:

 - `proc_grps.json` defines _processor groups_ by assigning a group name to a list of directories.
-Hence, the group name serves as a unique identifier of a set of HLASM libraries defined by a list of directories (some of which can be optional).
+Hence, the group name serves as a unique identifier of a set of HLASM libraries that are defined by a list of directories (some of which can be optional).
 Additionaly, some assembler options can be specified in `asm_options` sections (`SYSPARM`, `SYSTEM_ID` and others).

 - `pgm_conf.json` provides a mapping between programs (open-code files) and processor groups.
 It specifies which list of directories is used with which program.

 To use a predefined set of macro and copy members, follow these steps:
 1. Specify any number of library directories to search for macros and COPY files in `proc_grps.json`.
-These directories are searched in order they are listed.
+These directories are searched in order that they are listed.
 2. Name the group of directories with an identifier.
    You have created a new processor group.
 3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.

 The structure of the configuration is based on Endevor®.
-Ensure that you configure these files before using macros or the COPY instruction.
+Ensure that you configure these files before you use macros or the COPY instruction.

 Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax `${config:variable_name}`.

 ---
 **NOTE**

-Relative paths specified in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace.
+Relative paths that you specify in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace.

 ---
 ### Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

 Wildcards can be used to locate libraries and/or programs as is shown in the path mask `C:/common/**/maclib` below.
-Available wildcards are:
+The following wildcards are supported:
 - `?` -  Matches a single character but not a directory separator
 - `*` -  Matches 0 characters, 1 characters or a continuous sequence of characters but not a directory separator
 - `**` - Matches 0 characters, 1 character or a continuous sequence of characters including directory separators

-The order of libraries selected by a path mask is arbitrary.
-We therefore recommend you ensure that macro names within these libraries are unique.
+The order of libraries that are selected by a path mask is arbitrary.
+We therefore recommend that macro names within these libraries are unique.

 ```
 {